An ambulatory blood pressure monitor is a small device that you wear throughout the day, usually

 for 24 or 48 hours.
 The device takes your blood pressure automatically while you do your normal daily activities.

 The device periodically inflates and takes blood pressure

 measurements, which are recorded for later printout and analysis.
 The devices

 are usually loaned by a clinic, hospital, or pharmacy.

-You doctor might ask you to use one of these monitors if he or she thinks you have
+Your doctor might ask you to use one of these monitors after measuring your blood pressure in the doctor's office, to make sure that you actually have

 If you are required to use an ambulatory blood pressure monitor, keep

 in mind that it is important for a health professional to properly size the

 cuff, which fits around your arm.
 Fitting does not take long.